Autoflowering cannabis plants have a very short life cycle and they use all their power to develop buds and grow them as fast as possible.

-Some autoflower growers transplant their plants and still get decent yields but if you would plant two exact seeds side by side and start one of these plants in a 2 gallon (7.4 liter) pot.
-But the other plant in a solo party cup and then transplant it later to the real pot then you could see that the transplanted plant would be smaller and would yield less.
+Some autoflower growers transplant their plants and still get decent yields.
+But if you would plant two exact seeds side by side and start one of these plants in a 2 gallon (7.4 liter) pot, while the other plant in a solo party cup and then transplant it later to the real pot then you could see that the transplanted plant would be smaller and would yield less.

-If you have started your plant in a small container there is always a possibility of it getting root bound and that can also stress that plant so in this situation that you have started your grow at a small container and then are thinking about transplanting it don’t hesitate and transplant it to it’s final pot as soon as possible and hope it will recover quickly from that movement.
-But before planting any seeds in the soil you should always research autoflower pot sizes and what would be the best soils for autoflowers.
+If you have started your plant in a small container there is always a possibility of it getting root bound.
+That can also stress that plant.
+So in the situation, when you have started your grow in a small container and then are thinking about transplanting it don’t hesitate and transplant it to its final pot as soon as possible and hope it will recover quickly from that movement.

 You also need to use the same exact soil/soilless growing medium and pre-soak it before transplanting.
 If you do these steps right then the stress can be minimal and the plant can recover fast and continue growing at its full potential.